 James B.(Jim) Spencer

-Jim Spencer said... we can't help anyone who doesn't want to be helped.
-There has been many, many books and magazine articles written on"how to pick a pup", but I am seeing more and more the "how to pick a pup" process going by the wayside as more and more peddlers come along... more and more of these "breeders" do not even have facilities or game birds to show a bird dog and are not even able to demonstrate the abilities of the dogs/puppies they are wanting to sell...
-They used to be called "back yard breeders".
-The oldest sales pitch there is for someone selling puppies is to claim..."both the parents are really good hunters".
-Can you imagine anyone saying ... "the parents of these puppies have never been trained or proven as hunting dogs"?
+Jim Spencer said... "we can't help anyone who doesn't want to be helped".
+There has been many, many books and magazine articles written on "how to pick a pup", but I am seeing more and more the "how to pick a pup" process going by the wayside as more and more peddlers come along... more and more of these "breeders" do not even have facilities or game birds to show a bird dog and are not even able to demonstrate the abilities of the dogs/puppies they are wanting to sell...
+They used to be called "back yard breeders" and the oldest sales pitch there is for someone selling puppies is to claim... "both the parents are really good hunters".
+Imagine anyone saying ... "the parents of these puppies have never been trained or proven as hunting dogs".

 MUDDY CREEK KENNELS